ecmwf-ifs/dwarf-p-cloudsc/README.md

   using CUDA-Fortran (CUF).
 To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.
+- **dwarf-cloudsc-gpu-scc-field**: GPU-enabled and optimized version of CLOUDSC that uses the SCC loop layout, and a dedicated Fortran FIELD API to manage device offload and copyback.
+The intent is to demonstrate the explicit use of pinned host memory to speed-up data transfers, as provided by the shipped prototype implmentation, and investigate the effect of different data storage allocation layouts.

 ## Download and Installation